POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

         get-posydon-data

     You may use :code:`get-posydon-data -h` to see all the options for this command, which allows you to list all the datasets and download the one of your choice.
-    Use the following command to download the full DR2 dataset:
+    If you have the disk space and want to download the full DR2 dataset, you can use the following command:

     .. code-block:: bash